What is Open Access?

 Please refer to the below for more information:

-- UNC-CH University Libraries’ guide Open Access and Scholarly Communications: Introduction
+- UNC-Chapel Hill University Libraries’ guide Open Access and Scholarly Communications: Introduction

 - Benefits of Open Access, for researchers, students, publishers, the public, and others

 - How to handle publication if your funder mandates Open Access

 In July 2005, UNC’s Faculty Council passed a resolution about faculty author rights that stated, “Be it resolved that UNC-Chapel Hill faculty are the owners of their research and should retain ownership and use open access publication venues whenever possible.”

 In order to help faculty comply with this resolution and provide a repository for non-faculty university authors, University Libraries staff developed and support the Carolina Digital Repository (CDR).